Our Executive Committee

 Robert Rodriguez

 Robert Varela Rodriguez is a special education teacher in the San Bernardino City Unified School District.
-Delegates elected Robert to the National Education Association (NEA) Executive Committee for a one-year term in July 2018.
+Delegates re-elected Robert to the NEA Executive Committee to a second three-year term in 2022.

 A passionate educator and longtime union activist, Robert has represented California on the NEA Board of Directors for six years, served three years on the NEA Budget Committee and completed a two-year term on the CTA Board of Directors.
 He served for three years as the president of the San Bernardino Teachers Association and three years as vice president.
 During his 14 years of teaching, Robert has worked at the elementary, middle school, special day class and resource specialist levels.